-Urban Rural Action and Pennsylvania Prison Societyare implementing a Vera Institute of Justice-funded criminal justice reform program in Adams County, PA and Philadelphia.
-“Consensus-Building for Incarceration Reduction" (CBIR) brings together a diverse group of 27 community members from Philadelphia and Adams County, PA with experience with a criminal justice system that needs to change.
-The group includes justice reform advocates, professionals, students, and retirees with political views across the ideological spectrum.
+Urban Rural Action and Pennsylvania Prison Societyimplemented a Vera Institute of Justice-funded criminal justice reform program in Adams County, PA and Philadelphia.
+“Consensus-Building for Incarceration Reduction" (CBIR) brought together a diverse group of 27 community members from Philadelphia and Adams County, PA with experience with a criminal justice system that needs to change.
+The group included justice reform advocates, professionals, students, and retirees with political views across the ideological spectrum.

 Over six days in September and October 2019 in Philadelphia and Adams County, the group aligned on a vision of increasing community safety by fostering an effective criminal justice system that is just, equitable, and that invests in our people and communities.
 See more in the video below and the group's public statements.